Sash window refurbishment results in a seamless appearance with no unsightly patches after restoration.

 We use a combination of traditional sash window renovation with a lamination technique.

-You can read about what is included in each service and how they are different here.
+You can read about what each service includes and how they differ here.

-A window will look the way it was first installed – no messy and uneven old paint, no signs of repairs, just clean lines and smooth surfaces with a window that is protected for decades.
+A window will look the way it was first installed – no messy and uneven old paint, no signs of repairs, just clean lines and smooth surfaces with a window that has been protected for decades.

 With our lamination method we can turn your old soft or hardwood timber frame window into the window with rot resistant properties equivalent to window made of Accoya timber.

-We remove all decayed and damaged timber, sand most of the paintwork down to bare wood, and protect affected areas with wood hardener.
-The repairs are done with flexible wood fillers and resilient timbers, like Accoya and Tricoya, without any screws.
+We remove all decayed and damaged timber and most of the paintwork to bare wood and protect affected areas with wood hardener.

-Tricoya man-made timber is guaranteed to last up to 30 years in the ground and over 50 years above ground, unprotected.
+Tricoya is guaranteed to last up to 30 years on the ground and over 50 years above ground, unprotected.
 When properly protected, it will last for as long as the house stands.
-This is the type of protection that will withstand even the harshest rains and the most dramatic temperature changes.
+This type of protection will withstand even the harshest rains and the most dramatic temperature changes.

 Our method of renovating historic sash and casement windows is approved by conservation officers who regularly oversee our projects.
 Sash window renovation does not require any permission as it preserves and protects the original features of a historic building.

-At Chameleon we do all of the above work – renovation of historic wooden windows, draught-proofing, slim double glazing and spray painting.
-We are a full-service company for the preservation and thermal efficiency of historic wooden windows.
+At Chameleon, we do all of the above work – renovation of historic wooden windows, draught-proofing, slim double glazing and spray painting.
+We are a full-service company for historic wooden windows’ preservation and thermal efficiency.

-Not only do we widen such rebates, but also strengthen frames with slim metal frames strong enough to keep roof joists together so the windows can carry the extra weight of glass units and never again produce cracks at the joints.
+We widen such rebates and strengthen frames with slim metal frames strong enough to keep roof joists together so the windows can carry the extra weight of glass units and never again produce cracks at the joints.
 All these alterations are inconspicuous and will not alter the look of historic windows.

-For sash windows, we add weights, change ropes, and replace locks where necessary to ensure the windows work in a safe and smooth manner.
+We add weights, change ropes, and replace locks to ensure the windows work in a safe and smooth manner for sash windows.

 Fineo has a market-leading 15-year guarantee.
-Most slim double-glazing systems only have a 5-year guarantee due to their use of inert gases, which escape over time, leading to loss of thermal efficiency.
-The Fineo glass is vacuum-sealed, making it more thermally efficient and robust.
+Most slim double-glazing systems only have a 5-year guarantee due to their use of inert gases, which escape over time, leading to a loss of thermal efficiency.

-Because of Fineo’s depth of only 6.7mm, it can be used in historic wooden windows with very slim rebates.
+Fineo’s depth of only 7 mm can be used in historic wooden windows with very slim rebates.

 If you live in an area with a high rate of house break-ins, you may want to consider installing reinforced slim double glazing.
-Just like standard slim double glazing, it will keep the historic look of the house, will be equally thermally effective and will protect your house from burglars.
-The company announced the production of its reinforced glass will begin in 2022.
+Like standard slim double glazing, it will keep the historic look of the house, be equally thermally effective, and protect your house from burglars.

 Historic wooden windows need minor but very important adjustments before slim double glazing can be installed.
 Widening rebates and reinforcing frames are the most important adjustments.